 Laboratory specimens for blood chemistry panel, hematology, and HbA1c will be sent to a centralized clinical laboratory with certification from a recognized accreditation agency (eg, College of American Pathology [CAP] or Clinical Laboratory Improvement Amendments [CLIA] certification) to be assayed using validated methods.
+Samples for immunogenicity will be sent to the central laboratory for temporary storage and will then be sent to a specialty laboratory for analysis.
 Allergan shall have full ownership rights to any biological specimens/samples derived from the study.